 A New Jersey probation officer was quoted in published reports describing Fritze as dangerous, "a time bomb and an accident waiting to happen" when in possession of a firearm.

-However, grabbing guns from someone who has been labeled a "felon," as my husband has, but who has since changed his/her ways, is nothing but a revenue-maker for the state; and laws which enable such action do nothing to prevent true crime, and actually increase organized crime, committed by agents of the state and federal governments.
+However, grabbing guns from someone whose been labeled a "felon," as my husband has, but who has since changed his/her ways, is simply put a revenue-maker for the state.
+Laws which enable this do nothing to prevent true crime, and actually increase organized crime, committed by agents of the state and federal governments.

 An apparent neighbor of Fritze, Donna Bruen, "said she wishes that neighbors had done more to reach out to Fritze" Crosby wrote.
 Intervention is integral.